risc0/risc0-foundry-template/README.md

 cargo risczero install
 ```

-Now you have all the tools you need to develop and deploy an application with RISC Zero.
+Now you have all the tools you need to develop and deploy an application with [RISC Zero].

 [install Rust]: https://doc.rust-lang.org/cargo/getting-started/installation.html
 [Foundry]: https://getfoundry.sh/